 MARK J. COVALL

-Mark J. Covall is president and CEO of the National Association of Psychiatric Health Systems (NAPHS).
-Founded in 1933, NAPHS advocates for behavioral health and represents provider systems that are committed to the delivery of responsive, accountable, and clinically effective prevention, treatment, and care for children, adolescents, adults, and older adults with mental and substance use disorders.
-Its members are behavioral healthcare provider organizations, including more than 700 specialty psychiatric hospitals, general hospital psychiatric and addiction treatment units, residential treatment centers, youth services organizations, and other providers of care.
+Mark J. Covall is president and CEO of The National Association for Behavioral Health (NABH).
+Founded in 1933, NABH advocates for behavioral health and represents provider systems that are committed to the delivery of responsive, accountable, and clinically effective prevention, treatment, and care for children, adolescents, adults, and older adults with mental and substance use disorders.
+Its members are behavioral healthcare provider organizations, including more than 800 specialty psychiatric hospitals, general hospital psychiatric and addiction treatment units, residential treatment centers, youth services organizations, and other providers of care.
 In this role, Mr. Covall oversees policy for the association.
 He is an expert in Medicare/Medicaid issues and has founded and helped to lead a wide variety of coalitions working to improve the lives of individuals with mental and addictive disorders.
 He has played a central role in advocacy successes on issues such as parity, the Medicare inpatient psychiatric prospective payment system, and healthcare reform, among others.
-Prior to becoming NAPHS president/CEO, Mr. Covall served as the executive director of the American Managed Behavioral Healthcare Association (now known as the Association for Behavioral Health and Wellness)—an association representing the nation’s leading managed behavioral healthcare companies.
-Mr. Covall also served for nine years as the director of government relations for NAPHS.
+Prior to becoming NABH president/CEO, Mr. Covall served as the executive director of the American Managed Behavioral Healthcare Association (now known as the Association for Behavioral Health and Wellness)—an association representing the nation’s leading managed behavioral healthcare companies.
+Mr. Covall also served for nine years as the director of government relations for NABH.
 Mr. Covall has worked on Capitol Hill for the House Aging Committee’s Health and Long-Term Care Subcommittee.
 Overall, Mr. Covall has more than 30 years of experience in healthcare policy.